wellplayed/hxi/README.md

 ###Qualifier Match Format
- - All matches are Bo3
+ - All matches are Bo3.
  - All players must provide four classes that they will use throughout the qualifiers.
 Player classes will be public.
- - Both players will ban one class before the start of the match
+ - Both players will ban one class before the start of the match.
- - Bans will be submitted at http://hxi.wellplayed.org/bans
+ - Bans will be submitted at http://hxi.wellplayed.org/bans.
- - Bans will be hidden until both bans have been submitted
+ - Bans will be hidden until both bans have been submitted.
- - Higher seeded player is in charge of submitting the first ban and sending the link to their opponent
+ - Higher seeded player is in charge of submitting the first ban and sending the link to their opponent.

 ###Qualifier Rules
- - All matches will be played on the EU servers, unless both players agree to play on NA
+ - All matches will be played on the EU servers, unless both players agree to play on NA.
- - Players must be able to stream their games to be eligible
+ - Players must be able to stream their games to be eligible.
- - The winning player of each game is required to take a screenshot of the victory screen
+ - The winning player of each game is required to take a screenshot of the victory screen.
- - The winning player of the series is required to submit their victory screenshots to hxi@wellplayed.org after each match
+ - The winning player of the series is required to submit their victory screenshots to hxi@wellplayed.org after each match.
+  - Format: [Winning Player] beats [Losing Player] [score] in [Round Name]
+  - Example: Richord beats SavvyD 2:1 in Winners Round 1
- - Players must submit their entire deck lists to hxi@wellplayed.org before the tournament
+ - Players must submit their entire deck lists to hxi@wellplayed.org before the tournament.
+ - Deck lists must be submitted by 9AM PDT Monday August 18th.
  - Players are not allowed to modify their decks between games.
 If it can proven that decks were modified, from vods or screenshots, it will result in a disqualification.
- - Qualifying players will be allowed to create completely new deck lists for the main event
+ - Qualifying players will be allowed to create completely new deck lists for the main event.
+ - Players are allowed to stream their games, but are encourage to do so with a large stream delay.

 ###Qualifier Schedule